bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 <img src="./exploring_bdk_rn/bdk_rn_tutorial_screen_mnemonic.png" style="display: block; margin: 0 auto; zoom:50%;" />

-A quick recap, we added a button to trigger call to a method.
-We created a click handler to call bdk-rn.
+A quick recap, we added a button to trigger a call to a method.
+We created a button click event handler to call bdk-rn.
 Set the display state variable to display the output of the call in the display section.
 We will follow this pattern for the remaining calls to bdk-rn.

-## Wallet and balance
+## Creating a wallet

-Before moving on the wallet and balances lets add a section at the to display the balance of the wallet.
+Before moving on to creating a wallet, let's add a section at the to display the balance of the wallet.

-To display the balance we will need to state variable to store the balance and a display section to display.
+To display the balance we will need a state variable to store the balance and a display section to display it.

 Under the `mnemonic` and `displayText` variables, lets add one for `balance` as well